najibghadri/msc-thesis/README.md

        - Depth mean vs mode
        - FPS of one side vs all sides
          - All: FPS avg:  0.53 FPS TITAN X
+           - If saving pictures: FPS avg:  0.29
          - One:
          - Three:
        - FPS of one side my computer vs Titan X
+         -
        - Different models and their accuracy and FPS one side
      - Explaining errors
      - Results I am proud of